MacOS Privacy & Security Settings

 ./SPEEDY-INSTALL_MacOS-Monterey_Privacy-and-Security-Settings.sh

-Now follow the instructions of the script:
+Now follow the instructions in the script:

 PREVIEW: